Controlling electronic topology in a strongly correlated electron system

-By fitting the data with a phenomenological model \cite{Pas04.1} (see note S2), in addition to the $\tilde{R}_{\rm H}$ values associated with the different phases, also the crossover fields $B^{\ast}$ and their sharpnesses, quantified by the full width at half maximum (FWHM, see note S2), can be extracted.
-In Fig.\,\ref{Fig3}A,B we show two representative results, at 0.5 and 1.9\,K, respectively.
-Fits of similar quality are obtained at all temperatures up to 10\,K (Fig.\,S2).
+We start with a quantitative analysis of the Hall resistivity isotherms of Fig.\,\ref{Fig1}D. As established previously \cite{Pas04.1}, when magnetic field drives transitions between ground states with different Fermi volumes, the resulting (finite temperature) crossovers manifest as (broadened) kinks in the (normal) Hall resistivity $\rho_{xy}(B)$, and (broadened) steps in the differential Hall coefficient $\tilde{R}_{\rm H}(B) = \partial\rho_{xy}(B)/\partial B$.
+Such behavior has been observed in a number of heavy fermion metals \cite{Pas04.1,Fri10.2,Cus12.1,Mar19.1} driven by magnetic field across quantum critical points.
+From fits with a phenomenological crossover function \cite{Pas04.1} (see Supplementary Sect.\,\ref{SM_Hall} for details) one can extract not only the $\tilde{R}_{\rm H}$ values associated with the different phases, but also the crossover fields $B^{\ast}$ and sharpnesses, quantified by the full width at half maximum (FWHM).
+In Fig.\,\ref{Fig3}A,B we show two representative results of such fits, for data at 0.5\,K (for which we have subtracted the above-discussed anomalous topological Hall effect contribution) and 1.9\,K, respectively.
+Fits of similar quality are obtained at all temperatures up to 10\,K (Fig.\,\ref{Fig_SM_Hall}).
 At higher temperatures, we lose track of the two-stage nature and thus this model does no longer give meaningful results.
-The temperature-dependent fit parameters are shown in Fig.\,\ref{Fig3}C-F. The two crossover fields $B^{\ast}_1$ and $B^{\ast}_2$ (Fig.\,\ref{Fig3}B), determined for all available isotherms, are plotted as characteristic temperatures $T^{\ast}_1(B)$ and $T^{\ast}_2(B)$ in Fig.\,\ref{Fig3}C; in the zero-temperature limit, they extrapolate to $B_{\rm{c1}}$ and $B_{\rm{c2}}$, respectively (Fig.\,\ref{Fig4}).
-Both crossovers sharpen considerably with decreasing temperature (Fig.\,\ref{Fig3}E,F), indicating that the phase diagram of magnetic field-tuned Ce$_3$Bi$_4$Pd$_3$ comprises three phases with distinct Fermi volume: a phase below $B_{\rm{c1}}$ with a small hole-like Fermi volume, an intermediate-field phase between $B_{\rm{c1}}$ and $B_{\rm{c2}}$ with an even smaller electron-like Fermi surface, and a high-field phase beyond $B_{\rm{c2}}$ with a much larger Fermi volume (Fig.\,\ref{Fig4}B; note that, in the simplest case, the Fermi volume is inversely proportional to $\tilde{R}_{\rm H}$).
+Note that anomalous (nontopological) Hall contributions and multiband effects do not play significant roles here (see Supplementary Sects.\,\ref{SM_SkewScattering} and \ref{SM_TwoBand}).
+The temperature-dependent fit parameters are shown in Fig.\,\ref{Fig3}C-F. The two crossover fields $B^{\ast}_1$ and $B^{\ast}_2$ (Fig.\,\ref{Fig3}B), determined for all available isotherms, are plotted as characteristic temperatures $T^{\ast}_1(B)$ and $T^{\ast}_2(B)$ in Fig.\,\ref{Fig3}C. The extrapolations to $T=0$ of these curves identify $B_{\rm c1}$ and $B_{\rm c2}$ (see arrows in Fig.\,\ref{Fig3}C).
+Both crossovers sharpen considerably with decreasing temperature (Fig.\,\ref{Fig3}E,F), indicating that the phase diagram of magnetic field-tuned Ce$_3$Bi$_4$Pd$_3$ comprises three phases with distinct Fermi volumes: a phase below $B_{\rm{c1}}$ with a small hole-like Fermi volume, an intermediate-field phase between $B_{\rm{c1}}$ and $B_{\rm{c2}}$ with an even smaller electron-like Fermi volume, and a high-field phase beyond $B_{\rm{c2}}$ with a much larger Fermi volume.